Contemporary Turkish miniature

-Contemporary Turkish Miniature refers to Turkish miniature art in Turkey from the mid-20th century to the present day.
+Contemporary Turkish miniature is the stage of the Turkish miniature art in Turkey from the mid-20th century to the present day.
 Contemporary Turkish miniature art is exactly the same art form as 16th-century Ottoman miniature; however, it is no longer just a book art and had developed into a fully standalone form of art with miniature artists depicting anything in any size they want while still using the same techniques as 16th-century miniature artists.

 Changes from Ottoman miniature

 Contemporary Turkish miniature is the same art form as Ottoman miniature however the circumstances in which it was created differ.
 Turkish miniature does not at all mean that the artwork must be small to be miniature, historically miniatures had always been small as it was an Ottoman book art and therefore had to fit on the page of a book.
 Miniature paintings of the modern era however are often created as standalone paintings and can be large.
 Contemporary miniature artists create miniatures of whatever they like or are inspired by, this is different from the old miniature because the function of those were to illustrate written text on the page in the book that it was in.
 In the old days when miniature was still only a book art, the miniature artists would work in collaboration with each other with multiple artist working on one piece.
 Contemporary miniature art sees an artist create their own work entirely by themselves.
 They even make their own paper and prepare their own colors and gold leaf, this adds another degree of freedom.